To find more information and useful resources visit us on

 family.
 Support is then continued by a QTVI working with school age children.

-- Regular visits are provided according to the severity of visual impairment and intervention required, initially in the home and then, when the child moves into a setting.
+- Regular visits are provided according to the severity of vision impairment and intervention required, initially in the home and then, when the child moves into a setting.

 - Where appropriate, a habilitation officer will provide support in blocks of work for mobility, orientation and life skills.